Book Consultation

 • Legal Coordination – Do they work well with estate lawyers?
 CPAs and lawyers must coordinate for optimal planning.

 • Track Record – Can they reference successful estate planning engagements?
-Ask for examples of tax savings achieved.

 • Business Succession Expertise – For business owners, do they understand succession planning and business valuations?